viet34tqc/file-storage/README.md

 In an organization:

-- Admin can delete and upload file
+- Admin can upload file and delete all files
-- Member can upload file only
+- Member can upload file and delete his files only

 ### File deletion cronjob

-If files are in the trash, they will be deleted in one minute, periodically.
+If files are in the trash, they will be deleted in an hour, periodically.